Tveten/tpcaMonitoring/README.md

 tpcaMonitoring
 ==============

-An `R` package containing all code to reproduce the results in the paper "Online Detection of Sparse Changes in High-Dimensional Data Streams Using Tailored Projections".
-In addition, the package contains the files with the results we obtained by running the simulation study.
+An `R` package containing all code to reproduce the simulation study of the paper "Online Detection of Sparse Changes in High-Dimensional Data Streams Using Tailored Projections".
+In addition, the package contains the files with the results we obtained by running the simulation study in the directories /results and /thresholds.
 It is also an aim that this package can be used by others who want to test TPCA for their monitoring tasks, both for bootstrapping thresholds and testing performance in terms of expected detection delays (EDD).

 Overview
 --------